-Lack Of adequate sleep could be the cause of your weight gain.
+Lack Of adequate sleep could be the cause of many health problems including.

 - Brain Fog